 These are the target reporting limits for any California Water Board data and represent the highest reporting limits acceptable without qualification for reporting purposes.
 If a laboratory's reporting limit is lower than the target reporting limits listed, then the laboratory should report data using the laboratory's reporting limit.

-MDLs and LOQs for landfill leachates and biosolids were not determined directly in the multi-laboratory validation study.
-Given the smaller sample sizes analyzed for leachates and biosolids, the MDLs and LOQs for leachates and biosolids are likely to be 5 and 10 times higher than for other aqueous samples and solid samples, respectively.
-Laboratories analyzing leachates and/or biosolids must determine their own MDLs and LOQs for those matrices.
+The target reporting limits for landfill leachates and biosolids may be unreasonable due to the matrix effects and the potential need for smaller sample sizes.
+Therefore, the California Water Board expects reporting limits for leachates and biosolids may be higher than for other aqueous samples and solid samples.
+Laboratories analyzing leachates and/or biosolids must determine limits of quantification for those matrices.

 Perfluorohexadecanoic Acid (PFHxDA) is not in the validated list in EPA Method 1633.
 Laboratories analyzing this compound must still follow all Quality Assurance and Quality Control criteria in the method and as defined in the laboratory’s Standard Operating Procedure.